megoRU/DiscordBot/README.md

 12. Game `!hg` (Exclusive for Russian players)
 13. Now you can create giveaway - `!gift start`
 14. Music! :)
+15. Create `!poll`

 ## TODO

--   [ ]   Fix exceptions that occurred in the work.
+-   [ ]   Fix bugs.
--   [ ]   Done music function.

 ## Copyright Notice

 1. The music function was taken a little from here: [Yui](https://github.com/DV8FromTheWorld/Yui)
 2. The bot is made using the library: [JDA](https://github.com/DV8FromTheWorld/JDA)

+## What data we collect

+1. Guild id.
+2. User name & id.
+3. Number of connections per voice channel for each user.

 ## Our documentation